FOR IMMEDIATE RELEASE

-I am the mother of scholar Amanda from Miami, Fl., who was nominated to attend the Congress that took place this weekend.
+I am the mother of delegate Amanda from Miami, Fl., who was nominated to attend the Congress that took place this weekend.
 I wanted to tell you, that when I agreed to take her to the Congress, paid the fee and made travel arrangements for herself and I, I never thought that the actual Congress was going to take place.
 To be honest, I actually thought it could be a scam.

 I am writing to you today, because I needed to tell you, how very wrong I was.
 I never voiced my thoughts to anyone, but deep inside I was very afraid that it was never going to happen.
 I needed to tell you, how in Awe I found myself this entire weekend.
 You did not just deliver every one of your promises, but so much more.
 I was truly impressed the entire weekend, with you, the incredible speakers, the program and with the entire set up.

 You deserve a Heroes Standing Ovation for making this Congress a reality.
-For giving these young scholars a sense of value, confidence that they can make a difference, and showing them that with lots of work, effort and determination only Great Things Can Happen.
+For giving these young delegates a sense of value, confidence that they can make a difference, and showing them that with lots of work, effort and determination only Great Things Can Happen.
 You need to feel extremely proud of your Accomplishments this weekend.
-These young scholars will always remember this incredible weekend.
+These young delegates will always remember this incredible weekend.
 It truly was an honor to attend and be a part of this Congress.

 — Alina L., Miami, FL